PARNKOT/Library/README.md

 # Library
-Help materials by all passed themes&lt; courses and so on
+Help materials by all passed themes, courses and so on